Ampretuzo/webapp-dependency-management-python/Python_web_application_dependency_management.md

 In the last project I brought everything under the same roof using a good old `Makefile`.
 This writeup is supposed to document my approach with these tools.

-I'll start with `Makefile` code right away, since that's more convenient to read for those who already understand individual tools involved.
-Newcomers to `pip-tools` or `virtualenv` are encouraged to start from the later corresponding sections and come back after they've familiarized themselves with these tools.
+I'll start with `Makefile` right away, newcomers to `pip-tools` or `virtualenv` are encouraged to start from the later corresponding sections and come back after they've familiarized themselves with these tools.

 ## `Makefile` workflow